 22. Glow Sticks

 If you have kids, this is a great way to avoid the begging for high dollar glow in the dark toys you will see for sale during nighttime shows at the parks.
 Have some glow sticks on hand to give out instead.
+There are a couple of fun combo packs for sale that I like.

 23. Pennies and Quarters